Buying and Selling FAQs in Connecticut

 - Application for Registration and Certificate of Title

 The registration is good for 10 days.
 You will be charged sales tax when you obtain the temporary registration.
 The fee for a temporary registration is $21 for a passenger vehicles.
 For more information about other fees, please refer to this list.

 How much does it cost to register my new vehicle in Connecticut and get a set of license plates?

-It costs $75 to register a passenger vehicle for a two-year period.
-A pickup truck can be registered as a passenger vehicle, if it weighs less than 8,500 pounds and is not for commercial use.
+It costs $80 to register a passenger vehicle for a period of 2 years.
+A pickup truck can be registered as a passenger vehicle, if it weighs less than 8,500 lbs and is not for commercial use.

-Connecticut drivers 65 and older have the option to register their vehicles for one year and pay only $40, plus a $5 Clean Air Act Fee.
+Connecticut drivers 65 years old and older have the option to register their vehicles for 1 year and pay only $40, plus a $5 Clean Air Act Fee.

 Expect to pay some additional fees at the time of registration.
 The following is a list of charges: